atif-hassan/PyImpetus/README.md

 # ChooseWisely
-Feature Selection algorithm which combines the interIAMB algorithm with t-test for producing the most complete set of features possible
+ChooseWisely is a python based machine learning feature selection algorithm which combines the interIAMB algorithm with t-test for producing the most complete set of features possible